awslabs/aws-encryption-sdk-specification/proposals/2020-07-01_aws-kms-keyring-redesign/background.md

 // If customers do not need to limit the AWS account ID... multiKeyring = MakeAwsKmsSymmetricMultiRegionDiscoveryKeyring(["us-west-2", "us-east-1", ...])

-// If customers do not want to configure any regions,
-// a keyring-producing operation can produce
-// an AWS KMS symmetric all region discovery keyring.
-//
-// The keyring-producing operation uses the AWS SDK
-// to determine all AWS regions
-// and configures one AWS KMS discovery keyring per AWS region.
-//
-// This would be the same as using a multi-region discovery keyring
-// configured with all AWS regions:
-// MakeAwsKmsSymmetricMultiRegionDiscoveryKeyring([every AWS region in list])
-anyRegionDiscoveryKeyring = MakeAwsKmsSymmetricAllRegionDiscoveryKeyring()

-// Customers can configure a keyring that limits AWS KMS calls
-// to a specific AWS account ID, but MAY communicate with all AWS regions. myDiscoveryKeyring = new MakeAwsKmsSymmetricDiscoveryKeyring(awsAccountId)
 ```

 ### Issue 8b: Ensure it is possible to efficiently limit decryption to specific CMKs, even if the decryption operation has a large number of CMKs that my credentials have access to